Save your horse’s feed bag labels

-Loads of info here, as well as on the bag!
+Loads of info here, as well as on the bag itself!

-Feed tags also contain the lot number of the feed, which is handy in case you hear about a recall.
-Food recalls happen for a number of reasons, most of which involve some possible contamination of the feed.
+- Feed tags also contain the lot number of the feed, which is handy in case you hear about a recall.
+Horse feed recalls happen for a number of reasons, most of which involve some possible contamination of the feed.
 This could be from insects, to antibiotics, to molds or other possible toxins.

-The Food and Drug Administration (FDA) works with manufacturers during recalls.
+The Food and Drug Administration (FDA) works with manufacturers during horse feed recalls.
+The cause for recall could be classified into one of three categories:

 - Class I is when the product (animal or pet food) is likely to cause serious problems or death.
 The FDA and the Company will issue press releases, and the Company is required to notify their customers via the point of sale and or distribution.
 This would be your feed store!